Pantheism: Age, ethnicity, and gender

 The 2021 Canadian census showed that pantheists were somewhat more likely to be in their 20s and 30s compared to the general population.
-The age group least likely to be pantheist were those aged under 15, who were about four times less likely to be pantheist than the general population.
+People under 15 were about four times less likely to be pantheist than the general population.

 The 2021 Canadian census also showed that pantheists were less likely to be part of a recognized minority group compared to the general population, with 90.3% of pantheists not being part of any minority group (compared to 73.5% of the general population).
 The census did not register any pantheists who were Arab, Southeast Asian, West Asian, Korean, or Japanese.

 In Canada (2011), there was no gender difference in regards to pantheism.
 However, in Ireland (2011), pantheists were slightly more likely to be female (1074 pantheists, 0.046% of women) than male (866 pantheists, 0.038% of men).
 In contrast, Canada (2021) showed pantheists to be slightly more likely to be male, with men representing 51.5% of pantheists.